tkoch96/root_dns_latency/paper.md

 \multicolumn{1}{|l|}{}                                       & \multicolumn{1}{l|}{Resulting PLT Speedup (percent)}                                                                      & \multicolumn{1}{l|}{2.45}   \\ \hline
 \end{tabular}%
 }
-\caption{Statistics gathered from the ISI RR for the month of January, 2018, and implications of these statistics assuming conservative values for web page load time (PLT), root DNS latency, and number of DNS lookups per page. }
+\caption{Statistics gathered from the ISI RR for a representative month of 2018, and implications of these statistics assuming conservative values for web page load time (PLT), root DNS latency, and number of DNS lookups per page. }

 \label{tab:isi_cache_hit_rate_stats}
 \end{table}

 Relevant statistics and their implications on user-perceived latency are presented in Table \ref{tab:isi_cache_hit_rate_stats}.
-Notably we find that, on average, a user request generates a query to the root server about .5\% of the time.
+We found that daily cache miss rates of the resolver ranged from .1% to 4.5%, with a median value of .5%.
+This was quite a wide range of cache miss rates, and was potentially skewed by the traffic generated by the internet measurement lab (ISI).
+However, assessing the latency implications for cache miss rates higher than the median is simply a multiplicative factor and the qualitative conclusions are the same.
 To obtain an upper bound on the impact of root latency, assume (conservatively) that a web page load takes 1 second, that there are 10 serial DNS requests per page, and that the root latency is 500ms \footnote{ According to [http archive], and RIPE Atlas, these are quite conservative estimates. }.
 The numbers used here are only exaggerated upper bounds on the impact of root DNS latency, and are only meant to provide context.
-Supposing root latency is completely removed from the equation a user saves, on average, 27 ms per page load.
+Supposing root latency is completely removed from the equation, a user saves, on average, 27 ms per page load.
 As a percentage of the total page load time, this is 2.7\%, which is measurable, but not significant.
-To provide a sort of visual context for these results, Figure \ref{fig:isi_root_dns_latency} shows a CDF of root DNS latency experienced for queries over the same one month period.
-Requests that do not generate a query to a root server are counted as having a latency of 0.
+Note that for a conservative estimate of the cache miss rate of 4.5%, this would translate to approximately 24.3% of a single page load.
+To provide a sort of visual context for these results, Figure \ref{fig:isi_root_dns_latency} shows a CDF of root DNS latency experienced for queries over 2018.
+Requests that do not generate a query to a root server are counted as having a root latency of 0.

-[f]
 \begin{figure}
     \centering
     \includegraphics[width=0.45\textwidth]{figures/isi_root_dns_latency.png}
-    \caption{Root DNS latency for queries made by clients of the ISI recursive resolver during January, 2018.
+    \caption{Root DNS latency for queries made by clients of the ISI recursive resolver during 2018.
 Client queries that did not generate a query to a root server were given a latency of 0. }
     \label{fig:isi_root_dns_latency}
 \end{figure}

 Clearly the impact of root DNS latency in this situation is minimal, and we can reasonably conclude that members of the ISI community do not experience much latency due to the root DNS servers.
+Specifically, Figure \ref{fig:isi_root_dns_latency} suggests it is particularly rare for a client query to generate a query to a root DNS server; further Table \ref{tab:isi_cache_hit_rate_stats} demonstrates that the latency implications are small for the holistic client population.
 However, the impact on user performance is not as small as one would expect.
 For example, a particular day during January 2018 saw as many as 900 queries to the root server for the COM NS record.
-Given the 2 day TTL of this record, this query volume is absurd.
+Given the 2 day TTL of this record, this query frequency is absurdly large.
 This suggests that heuristic arguments that users rarely experience root latency because cached TLD records have long TTL's are not sufficient.
 Manual inspection of specific query chains in the packet traces suggests that certain logical flows in BIND can result in the root server being unnecessarily queried.
 We are not making claims that BIND has pathological bugs, since we did not explore the issue further.
 However, this is an interesting area for future work.

-# A Global Look at Users of a Large CDN
+# A Global Look at Users of a Large CDN[i]

-Looking at cache hit rates of individual RR's is informative, yet does not provide us with a notion of how much latency each user experiences in a day.
+Looking at cache hit rates of individual RR's is informative, yet does not provide us with a notion of how much latency each user experiences in a day due to root DNS resolution.
 Indeed it would be ideal if we could measure the number of active clients, how many times those clients request web pages and the cache hit rates of the clients' recursive resolvers to obtain an estimate of the latency they experience due to root DNS resolution.

 ## Data Sources and Processing

 Motivated by this ideal scenario, we obtain statistics from a large CDN operator containing information about the users of that CDN.
-Specifically, these statistics include RR IP's, the number of distinct client IP's behind those RR's and the relative query volume those client IP's contributed (as a fraction of the total CDN query volume[g]) for 8 consecutive days in 2019.
+Specifically, these statistics include RR IP's, the number of distinct client IP's behind those RR's and the relative query volume those client IP's contributed (as a fraction of the total CDN query volume[j]) for a month in 2019.
 Working with the notion of a "user" is valuable, as this provides us with an estimate of how much latency each user experiences.
 However, since the notion of 'user' is an IP address, one 'user' can actually refer to several people behind a NAT.
-Furthermore, when weighting results, client query volume is intuitively the correct metric to weight by, since query volume indicates activity on the web. [h][i]The relationship between daily average query volume and daily average client IP count per RR is shown in Figure \ref{fig:query_client_relationship}.
-The correlation coefficient between average weekly volume and client count is .81, with actual daily correlations ranging from .76 to .85.
+Furthermore, when weighting results, client query volume is intuitively the correct metric to weight by, since query volume indicates activity on the web. [k][l]The relationship between daily average query volume and daily average client IP count per RR is shown in Figure \ref{fig:query_client_relationship}.
+The median correlation coefficient between weekly volume and client count is .83, with actual daily correlations ranging from .78 to .83.
 This correlation is not perfect, but good enough for us to represent the "importance" of an RR by the number of distinct client IP's behind it.

-[j]
-query_client_relationship
 \begin{figure}
     \centering
     \includegraphics[width=0.45\textwidth]{figures/query_client_relationship.png}